 Wide-angle lenses provide more alternatives for a variety of subject sizes.
 It’s a lens with a focal length of less than 35 mm.

 Camera Angle: Your camera angles indeed play a creative part for a compelling forced perspective in photography and videography.
 Either from a low angle or a high angle, the moments are captured.
 For low-angle forced perspective shots, you must place the camera on the ground or lie on the ground.
 While you shoot a large subject from a low angle, the image gives a feeling of depth, intensity, and magnanimity.

 In the case of high-angle shots, you tilt your camera downwards to focus the subject.
 This shot is also known as a bird’s eye view.
-Converse to low-angle shots, high-angle shots in forced perspective techniques covers the subject in its totality.
+Converse to low-angle shots, high-angle shots in forced perspective techniques cover the subject in its totality.
 Moreover, such images are descriptive, covering the background as well.
-Hence the filmmakers and photographers put their creativity in their shots while choosing their setting.
+Hence filmmakers and photographers put their creativity into their shots while choosing their settings.